sled-group/Verifiable-Coherent-NLU/README.md

 ## Getting Started

 Our results can be reproduced using the Python notebook file [Verifiable-Coherent-NLU.ipynb](Verifiable-Coherent-NLU.ipynb), which we ran in Colab with Python 3.7 (may require some adaptation for use in Jupyter).
-The required dependencies for Colab are installed within the notebook, while the full list of minimal dependencies for any setup is given in [requirements.txt](requirements.txt).
+The required dependencies for Colab are installed within the notebook, while the exhaustive list of dependencies for any setup is given in [requirements.txt](requirements.txt).

 Clone the repo:
 ```